-Dive operators can face situations involving injuries that were not sustained while in the water.
-Slips, falls, cuts, and other injuries can occur anywhere (e.g., in the classroom, in the dive shop, in the parking lot, etc.), and dive operators should establish written procedures and ensure that all staff have sufficient knowledge and training on what to do in the event of an injured customer.
+Dive professionals can face situations involving injuries that were not sustained while in the water.
+Slips, falls, cuts, and other injuries can occur anywhere (e.g., in the classroom, in the dive shop, in the parking lot, etc.).
+Dive professionals should establish written procedures and ensure that they have sufficient knowledge and training on what to do in the event of an injured individual.